 Members contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
-Member contributions are taxdeferred until they are withdrawn as part of a retirement benefit or as a The employer makes a refund. determined separate actuarially contribution to VRS for all covered members.
+Member contributions are taxdeferred until they are withdrawn as part of a retirement benefit or as a refund.
+The employer makes a actuarially determined separate contribution to VRS for all covered members.
 VRS invests both member and employer contributions to provide funding for the future benefit payment.